mpv-player/mpv/DOCS/man/lua.rst

     by ``mp.command_native()``).
 The third parameter is the error string in case of an error, nil otherwise.

+    Returns a table with undefined contents, which can be used as argument for ``mp.abort_async_command``.

+    If starting the command failed for some reason, ``nil, error`` is returned, and ``fn`` is called indicating failure, using the same error value.

+``mp.abort_async_command(t)``
+    Abort a ``mp.command_native_async`` call.
+The argument is the return value of that command (which starts asynchronous execution of the command).
+    Whether this works and how long it takes depends on the command and the situation.
+The abort call itself is asynchronous.
+Does not return anything.

 ``mp.get_property(name [,def])``
     Return the value of the given property as string.
 These are the same properties as used in input.conf.
 See `Properties`_ for a list of